Table Of Contents

 What is the difference between a Kubernetes label, annotation, and namespace?

 Namespaces are different from Kubernetes labels and annotations in several ways.
+Kubernetes annotations are metadata that are not intended to identify a Kubernetes object.

-Kubernetes annotations are a type of metadata that is not meant to identify a Kubernetes object.
 Annotations are key-value maps.
 You attach annotations to Kubernetes objects such as ReplicaSets and Pods.

 Check out this post for more details about the differences between Kubernetes labels and annotations.